 - Information about how we keep your personal information secure, how we maintain it and your rights to be able to access it

-If you have any queries about this notice, please contact the Data Protection Officer at Heart of Glass by emailing email@example.com and including in the subject line ‘FAO: Data Protection Officer’.
+If you have any queries about this policy, please contact the Data Protection Officer at Heart of Glass by emailing email@example.com and including in the subject line ‘FAO: Data Protection Officer’.

 Who we are